- 1 Kinds Of Coffee Beans

 They are the most prevailing and well-liked type of beans in the world due to their delicious taste.
-Especially Americans prefer arabica beans over others, so the production of these beans has been increasing rapidly by more than 60% globally in the past years.
+Americans especially prefer arabica beans over others, so the production of these beans has been increasing rapidly by more than 60% globally in the past years.

 These beans are grown in areas with higher heights than the water level.
 That specific surface needs an abundance of rain and shadow for better farming.
 The cultivation of Arabica plants is easy to manage, and they’re easy to crop.
-The land of brazil considers best for the arabica beans due to the rainforest and the largest export of arabica coffee.
+The land of brazil considers best for arabica beans due to the rainforest and the largest export of arabica coffee.

 Pruning Of The Beans

 Their plants are soft but smaller in height, so it is easy to crop them, and they need proper attention because environmental disasters can affect them.
 These beans are pricer due to their huge demand.
-Top brands of coffee use arabica beans for the advertisement as it is the highest quality of beans.
+Top brands of coffee use arabica beans for the advertisement as it is the highest quality beans.